probzyg/bookstore/Delivery.md

 ##8.1

-UI is created using Thymeleaf, it contains all neccessary buttons and input fields.
+UI is created using Thymeleaf, it contains all necessary buttons and input fields.

 Description of choices: